• Skip to primary navigation

 • Roasting the chicken in a Dutch oven makes it perfectly crispy on the outside and juicy inside.

 • Chicken - A young, free-range, or Corn fed chicken that weighs between 1.5 kg and 2 kg is ideal for roasting.
-They are extremely flavourful and cook quickly.
+They are highly flavourful and cook quickly.
 Always check the best-by date before buying to ensure the freshness of the bird.

 • Olive Oil - Helps the chicken skin crisp and brown easily.
 You can replace it with butter or vegetable oil.